18F/navair-pa/README.md

 # U.S. Navy Naval Air Systems Command (NAVAIR) Path Analysis

 ## Welcome!
 This repository contains documentation describing the Navy Naval Air Systems Command (NAVAIR) Path Analysis engagement.
-It is intended to be a place where project team members, stakeholders, and other interested parties can keep track of goals and resources as we work together.
+It is intended to be a place where project team members, stakeholders, and other interested parties can keep track of goals, context, and resources as we work together.

 ## History